kubernetes/minikube/site/content/en/docs/Reference/persistent_volumes.md

   About persistent volumes (hostPath)
 ---

 minikube supports [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) of type `hostPath` out of the box.
-These PersistentVolumes are mapped to a directory inside the running Minikube instance (usually a VM, unless you use `--vm-driver=none`).
+These PersistentVolumes are mapped to a directory inside the running Minikube instance (usually a VM, unless you use `--driver=none`, `--driver=docker`, or `--driver=podman`).
 For more information on how this works, read the Dynamic Provisioning section below.

 ## A note on mounts, persistence, and minikube hosts